This article discusses Croatian citizenship by descent, its eligibility requirements, benefits, and application procedure.

 - Be translated and officially notarized

-Finally, note that as of January 1, 2020, you are no longer required to take the language and culture test to receive Croatian citizenship, although you might still see this information floating around.
+You don’t have to take the language and culture test to receive Croatian citizenship, although you might still see this information floating around.

 It used to be a requirement for all of the applicants claiming citizenship, even those applying based on their ancestry.
-Needless to say, many people were put off, because they might not have spoken a word of Croatian, not to mention knowing its customs.
+Needless to say, many people were put off because they might not have spoken a word of Croatian, not to mention knowing its customs.

 If you were one of those people, you are eligible to apply for Croatian citizenship much more easily now – worth giving it a shot.

-The Pros and Cons of Croatian Citizenship
+Benefits of Croatian Citizenship

-As with everything in life, there are good things and there are bad things that come with Croatian citizenship.
+As with everything in life, there are good things, and there are bad things that come with Croatian citizenship.

 First of all, the great news is that new Croatian citizens by descent don’t have to renounce their existing citizenship.